shotover/shotover-proxy/docs/src/user-guide/concepts.md

 ## Topology

 A topology is how you configure Shotover.
 You define your sources, your transforms in a transform chain and then assign the chain to a source.

-# Other concepts

-## Topics

-Shotover has a basic, built-in topic based messaging capability.
-A transform can access topic channels to publish messages on to.
-To receive messages, there is a message source that you can assign a chain to.
-This allows for complex routing and asynchronous passing of messages between transform chains in a topology.

-Generally if you want to build blocking behaviour in your chain, you will use transforms that have sub chains.
-For non-blocking behaviour (e.g. copying a query to a Kafka queue while sending it the upstream service) use topic based transforms.